makersacademy/CV/README.md

 ## Meads Chalcroft
 ##### GitHub version of CV: https://github.com/meads58/CV
 ##### LinkedIn: [Meads Chalcroft](https://uk.linkedin.com/in/meadschalcroft)
-A Web Developer who was a software tester in a past life gaining extensive experience working on agile projects to deliver working, functional software to the business.
+A Junior Web Developer who was a software tester in a past life with extensive experience delivering software solutions and reporting to business stakeholders on progress.
 Now with a solid set of web development skills to build a range of web applications.

 The perfect role would push for innovation, continuous learning and teamwork alongside smart, fun people that enjoy their job.
 All within a company that backs their employees to deliver outstanding solutions.